 Intention to Harm

 Sometimes, it is not easy to identify whether the aggressor intended to hurt someone else.
-But, when someone else consider the behaviour to be harmful, something has to be done.
+However, when someone else considers the behaviour to be harmful, something has to be done.

-A behaviour can be considered “repeated” if there might be a potential for it to happen more than once.
+A behaviour can be considered “repeated” if there is a potential for it to happen more than once.

 Who is involved?